Apocalypto: Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 65% based on 200 reviews, with an average rating of 6.40/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 65% based on 202 reviews, with an average rating of 6.40/10.
 The site's critical consensus reads: "Apocalypto is a brilliantly filmed, if mercilessly bloody, examination of a once great civilization."
-On Metacritic, the film has a weighted average score of 68 out of 100, based on 37 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 68 out of 100, based on 37 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Richard Roeper and guest critic Aisha Tyler on the television show Ebert & Roeper gave it "two thumbs up" rating.
 Michael Medved gave Apocalypto four out of four stars calling the film "an adrenaline-drenched chase movie" and "a visceral visual experience."

 The film was released less than six months after Gibson's 2006 DUI incident, which garnered Gibson much negative publicity and magnified concerns some had over alleged antisemitism in his previous film, The Passion of the Christ.
-Several key film critics alluded to the incident in their reviews of Apocalypto: In his positive review, The New York Times A. O. Scott commented: "say what you will about him – about his problem with booze or his problem with Jews – he is a serious filmmaker."
-The Boston Globe's review came to a similar conclusion, noting that "Gibson may be a lunatic, but he's our lunatic, and while I wouldn't wish him behind the wheel of a car after happy hour or at a B'nai Brith function anytime, behind a camera is another matter."
-In a negative review, Salon.com noted "People are curious about this movie because of what might be called extra-textual reasons, because its director is an erratic and charismatic Hollywood figure who would have totally marginalized himself by now if he didn't possess a crude gift for crafting violent pop entertainment."
+Several key film critics alluded to the incident in their reviews of Apocalypto.
+In his positive review for The New York Times, A. O. Scott commented: "say what you will about him – about his problem with booze or his problem with Jews – he is a serious filmmaker."
+The Boston Globe's review came to a similar conclusion, noting: "Gibson may be a lunatic, but he's our lunatic, and while I wouldn't wish him behind the wheel of a car after happy hour or at a B'nai Brith function anytime, behind a camera is another matter."

+In a negative review, Salon noted: People are curious about this movie because of what might be called extra-textual reasons, because its director is an erratic and charismatic Hollywood figure who would have totally marginalized himself by now if he didn't possess a crude gift for crafting violent pop entertainment.

+Responses from Hollywood

 Apocalypto gained some passionate champions in the Hollywood community.
 Actor Robert Duvall called it "maybe the best movie I've seen in 25 years".
-Director Quentin Tarantino said, "I think it's a masterpiece.
+Director Quentin Tarantino said: "I think it's a masterpiece.
 It was perhaps the best film of that year.
 I think it was the best artistic film of that year."

-Martin Scorsese, writing about the film, called it "a vision," adding, "Many pictures today don't go into troubling areas like this, the importance of violence in the perpetuation of what's known as civilization.
-I admire Apocalypto for its frankness, but also for the power and artistry of the filmmaking."
-Actor Edward James Olmos said, "I was totally caught off guard.
+Martin Scorsese, writing about the film, called it "a vision," adding, Many pictures today don't go into troubling areas like this, the importance of violence in the perpetuation of what's known as civilization.
+I admire Apocalypto for its frankness, but also for the power and artistry of the filmmaking.
+Actor Edward James Olmos said: "I was totally caught off guard.
 It's arguably the best movie I've seen in years.
 I was blown away."

-In 2013, director Spike Lee put the film on his list of all-time essential films.
+In 2013, director Spike Lee placed the film on his list of all-time essential films.

+In 2016, British director Edgar Wright named it as one of his 1,000 favorite films.

+In 2022, director S.S.
+Rajamouli listed Apocalypto in his Sight & Sound poll.